Jmohamm6/aid-peaceful-protests/README.md

 # A Quantitative Study of The Impact of Foreign Aid on Non-Violent Protest Frequency in Afghanistan

-This repository contains code and data to replicate the analysis from the 2025 American University graduate capstone by Jamshid Mohammadi.
-The study investigates the relationship between USAID-funded development projects and peaceful protest frequency in Afghanistan using a zero-inflated negative binomial (ZINB) regression.
+This repository contains code and data to replicate the analysis the study that investigates the relationship between USAID-funded development projects and peaceful protest frequency in Afghanistan using a zero-inflated negative binomial (ZINB) regression, authored by Jamshid Mohammadi.

 ## Repository Structure